Go Back

 Instructions

 • Line a standard muffin tin with paper liners or use a silicone muffin tin for easy removal.
+Silicone works especially well for no-bake recipes and makes popping the cups out effortless once they’re set.

 Video